NorthernMan54/homebridge-dht/README.md

 Stop using the external program call, and call the pigpio library directly using npm module instead.

-# Optional - Enable access to Google Sheets to log data
+# Optional - Enable access to Google to log data and store history charting data

 This presumes you already have a google account, and have access to google drive/sheets already